 Look carefully at the math standards.
 Does the standard mention objects, pictures or symbols?
 Does it speak of fluency or application?
 The standards inform about the rigor using words such as estimate, interpret, represent, evaluate and apply.
 Check out this resource from ANet for further approaches to increase the rigor of mathematics instruction.

-Here are a few instructional tools and strategies for evidence based practices teachers can use to increase the productivity of their mathematics instruction:
+Instructional tools and strategies are needed in order to be effective math teachers as outlined in Principles to Actions (NCTM, 2014).
+Here are some resources for evidence based practices teachers can use to increase the productivity of their mathematics instruction,

-Students are at one of these three levels of learning: concrete, representational, or abstract.
-By using all three levels when teaching, we make math accessible to ALL learners.
+- CRA Approach Students are at one of these three levels of learning: concrete, representational, or abstract.
+By using all three levels when teaching, math can be accessible to all learners!